FredericoBresani/ice-blocks/README.md

 # ice-blocks
-An open source game engine created to enhance the game developemnt industry.
+An open source game engine created to enhance the game development industry.

 ## How to get started?